csdorman/My-Code-Learning/README.md

 # My-Code-Learning

+## Jan 5
+First couple of sessions done with the *new to me* MBP, and so far I quite like it.

+JS is still just a bit over my head, but I was pleasantly surprised by how much of the last couple of exercises I was able to figure out on my own.
+Both in terms of the actual code to write and the syntax.
 ## Jan 3
 First day with JavaScript, and most of it was a review of stuff I had done before in various fits and starts.